The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 When it comes to buying a digital piano, there are two ways you can go – order online or buy in a physical store.
 Both have their advantages and disadvantages.

-While I always recommend playing a digital piano in-person to ensure that YOU like how it sounds and feels, this may not always be possible.
+While I always recommend playing the instrument in-person to ensure that YOU like how it sounds and feels, this may not always be an option.

 Despite strong competition from online retailers, brick and mortar stores are a popular place to buy musical instruments and digital pianos in particular.

 - 1) You can try out the instrument in person to find out what you like or don’t like about it.